Michael-lazenby/os-ticket-practice/README.md

 </p>
 <p>
-This is the stage when a new ticket is created.
-Two common ways in which tickets can be submitted is through a form – such as the one shown heree,or by emailing an email address that is designated for tickets.
+This is the stage where a new ticket is created.
+The most common way for a support ticket to be submitted is, through a form – such as the one shown here or by emailing an email address for IT tickets.
 In this form, the user provides their contact information, the issue, and a place to provide relevant details.
 </p>
 <img src="https://i.imgur.com/i4AshwG.png" height="70%" width="70%""/>
 <br />